-In order to perform a comprehensive analysis of aggregation-based attribute construction for relational data, it is necessary to instantiate the ideas described above in a system that can be applied to non-trivial relational domains.
-ACORA (Automated Construction of Relational Attributes) is a propositionalization-based system that converts a relational domain into a feature-vector representation using aggregation to construct attributes automatically.
+To provide context for the presentation of new aggregates, and the basis for a comprehensive empirical analysis of aggregation-based attribute construction, we will present briefly a learning system that can be applied to non-trivial relational domains.
+ACORA (Automated Construction of Relational Attributes) is a system that converts a relational domain into a feature-vector representation using aggregation to construct attributes automatically.
 ACORA consists of four nearly independent modules, as shown in Figure 2:

-- exploration: constructing bags of related entities using joins and breadth-first search, - aggregation: transforming bags of objects into single-valued features, - feature selection, and - model estimation.
+- exploration: constructing bags of related entities using joins and breadth-first search, - aggregation: transforming bags of objects into single-valued features,